teotoivo/teoscommands/README.md

 This extension was developed by Teo Maximilien.

 LICENCE
 This extension is licensed under the MIT License.
+See the LICENSE file for details.